TurnerSoftware/MongoFramework/README.md

 ```

 ### Special Queries
-You can perform text queries (against a Text index), geoNear queries (with a 2dSphere index) and geo intersecting queries.
+You can perform text queries (with a Text index), geospatial distance queries (with a 2dSphere index) and geospatial intersecting queries.

 ```csharp
 myContext.MyDbSet.SearchText("text to search");